YathaarthSuri/Ping_Pong_Smash/README.md

 # Ping_Pong_Smash
 Ping Pong game made using Pygame library of Python

-This is a multiplayer ping pong game with a scoreboard and result indicator.
+This is a multiplayer ping pong game with a real-time scoreboard and result indicator.

+The main file is Pong.py

 # _Controls_
 To start the game press **return key**